 York’s Christmas Market called the St Nicholas Market gives a real sense of stepping into a scene from a Dickens tale with bustling Victorian market stalls selling everything from local produce to traditional gifts and crafts, all accompanied by the smell of roasting chestnuts and the sound of carol singers.

 For unique presents from a different era head to the Medieval Market at Barley Hall where you can also try a pint of traditional ale or a glass of mulled wine at the Medieval bar.

 Over to you now.
-Have you visited any of these markets?
+Have you visited any of these UK Christmas Markets?
 Tell us about it in the comments below.